organisciak/dissertation/document/3_apriori.md

 ## Problem

 ### Work up to now

+My past doctoral-level research motivates this chapter in a number of ways.
+In @organisciak_evaluating_2012 we found evidence that at least some error in crowdsourced relevance judging is stemming to do differing (but non-malicious) interpretations of the task, suggesting that improved quality can follow from tweaks in design.
+During research on <!--TODO cite hcomp-->, we found that asking people to reflect on their response changed the nature of their response, with less internal consistency.
+In a sample study comparing the space of incidental crowdsourcing across two systems [@organisciak_incidental_2013], I found that an 'easy' rating interface -- one that puts up less hurdles to contribution -- results in a shifted distribution of ratings than a 'hard' interface.

 #### ASIS&T Paper

-In \cite{organisciak_evaluating_2012}, we consider a variety of methods for removing error from relevance judgments collected on Mechanical Turk.
+In @organisciak_evaluating_2012 , we consider a variety of methods for removing error from relevance judgments collected on Mechanical Turk.
 This study will be discussed in-depth in the next chapter, on accounting for bias after collection, but it also revealed a finding that hints at the importance of task design.

 In relevance judgments, workers are shown a _query_, a _description_ of what is relevant to the query, and a set of _results_ to classify as relevant or not relevant to the query.
 In our tasks, we showed ten results per tasks, using full item records from an online catalogue.